IBLP & ATI

 You’ll start to feel better as you better understand what is happening and learn how to move forward.
 You’ll discover ways to manage the intense impacts of abuse, find connection and stability, and develop the skills and confidence you need to move forward.

-If you’re ready to have someone on your side to gently and compassionately guide you through the healing process, I’d love to talk.
+If you’re ready to have a fellow survivor on your side to gently and compassionately guide you through the healing process, I’d love to talk.

 Do You Need?